DiamondLightSource/dls-slow-feedbacks/readme.txt

 -------

 The ringmode PV is hosted by this IOC.
-It is queried by most high level applications to determine which golden matricies to use, as well as many accelerator physics applications includeing middlelayer.
+It is queried by most high level applications to determine which golden matrices to use, as well as many accelerator physics applications including middlelayer.

 2) BPM & CORRECTOR ENABLE
 -------------------

 PVs and EDL to disable each horizontal and vertical corrector and BPM from the feedback algorithms.
-BPMs and correctors can be controlled for SOFB and FOFB independantly.
+BPMs and correctors can be controlled for SOFB and FOFB independently.

 A GUI to display where the correctors are operating within their range and the PVs backing this are also included in this module.